-In 1947, India finally became free.
-Even though Mahatma Gandhi advocated the coexistence of all religions, he was assassinated by a fanatical Hindu just one year later.
-Nevertheless, he made a decisive contribution to the independence of his native India today.
+India finally became free in 1947.
+Even though Mahatma Gandhi advocated the coexistence of all religions, he was murdered just one year later by a fanatical Hindu.
+Nevertheless, he made a decisive contribution to the independence of his home country India today.

-In this small collection of quotes I would like to give you his most valuable, short sayings and inspiring wisdom.
+In this small collection of quotes, I would like to give you his most valuable, short sayings and inspiring words of wisdom.
 Let's go!

 My please: Keep in mind that many of Gandhi's quotes have been translated.
 I cannot guarantee that it is the original quote in each case.
 Therefore, double check them and feel free to leave a corrective comment.
 If you like and share any of the quotes in the internet, please link this elaborately created collection.
 Thank you for your support!

 26 Inspirational Wisdom and Quotes from Mahatma Gandhi

 Mahatma Gandhi is a political and moral example for all of us.
 If you would like to find out more about the freedom fighter and get further inspiration for respectful coexistence, I can warmly recommend the Book "Anger is a gift: The legacy of my grandfather Mahatma Gandhi" by Arun Gandhi.
 Get it here*.